 Introduction to Python Web Development

 Python Web Development can be defined as a series of processes followed for the creation of a web-based application.
 Python is one of the well-known object-oriented programming languages used to develop a web-based application or a website.
 Coding in Python is pretty straightforward, which makes it easy to learn and practice even for an inexperienced person.
 A few notable python web development features are pre-defined functions and methods for almost all frequently used operations.
-The manipulation of data is flexible using data-related functions like list, collection, and dictionaries.
+The manipulation of data is flexible using data-related functions like list, collections, and dictionaries.
 The built-in library is complete to fulfil the integration functions, etc.

 Python Programming Language

 Python is used everywhere.
 There is hardly any programmer who does not know the importance of python web development to be more accurate.
 Google uses it in maintaining its own database.
 Hard coders use it in combination with Linux since it’s extremely compatible with Linux, and you can even cross-create a program written half in bash and half in python.
 Besides creating databases, it is used for creating high-end games, for creating CGI Effects in Movies and Animations.

 If you think that is it, it’s not.
 It’s even used for creating Gnome applications, for automated tasks in UNIX and Linux.
 The reason for Python web development being so explicitly used is because it is extremely User-friendly.
 It’s also easy for a beginner to understand a code written in python because it has a specific format in which it needs to be written.